wp-plugins/dmsguestbook/readme.txt

 * Wordpress 2.1 or above

-1. Download the dmsguestbook.zip
+1. Download the DMSGuestbook plugin.
+2. Deactivate the old DMSGuestbook plugin, if is exist.
-2. Unpack the file and copy the whole dmsguestbook folder to the wordpress plugins folder.
+3. Unpack the file and copy the whole dmsguestbook folder to the wordpress plugins folder.
-3. Activate the DMSGuestbook in the plugins section of wordpress.
+4. Activate the DMSGuestbook in the plugins section of wordpress.

-4. You will see in the top of navigation the DMSGuestbook admin link.
+Dont't overwrite an old DMSGuestbook plugin without deactivating it before.

 == Frequently Asked Questions ==
 = DMSGuestbook FAQ: =